- Find meetings near you

 A DUI conviction can affect your job in several ways.
 The first is that many businesses may opt to terminate an employee who has received a DUI.

-Another is that it can limit job opportunities in the future.
-When interviewing for a new job, many companies conduct background checks to learn your criminal history—and a DUI could jeopardize your chances of that background check coming back clean enough for a potential job.
+Another is that it can limit future job opportunities.
+When interviewing for a new job, many companies conduct background checks to learn your criminal history, and a DUI could jeopardize your chances of getting hired.

 You won’t really ever know how—or even if—your criminal record impacted your hiring, but if you don’t receive that job offer, you’ll be left speculating whether your DUI was a factor.